-As many of you may have heard the name of this Iranian dish, I must say that Dolmeh Barg-e Mo is one of the Iranian traditional foods originally cooked among Azari people in West Azerbaijan.
-It’s cooked in almost every area of Iran, but with some slight differences specific to each area.
-It has a special position among favorite summer dishes for Iranians.
+As many of you may have heard the name of this Iranian dish, I must say that Dolmeh Barg-e Mo is one of the traditional Iranian food dishes originally cooked among Azari people in West Azerbaijan.
+It’s cooked in almost every area of Iran but with some slight differences specific to each area.
+It has a special position among the favorite summer dishes for Iranians.

-What you’ll see here is a sample of Iranian recipe for what’s called Dolma worldwide.
+What you’ll see here is a sample of Iranian recipes for what’s called Dolma worldwide.

 Ingredients of Dolmeh Barg-e Mo